 Elections Committee Holds Hearing On Campaign Finance Reform Proposals

-Continuing its commitment to improving the electoral process, the Committee discussed proposals providing for the public financing of campaigns (S7506/ Adams), lowering maximum contribution limits (S4545/Squadron), and closing the corporate loophole for political donations (S7083/ Squadron) to prevent the potential flood of corporate political spending unleashed by the Supreme Court’s decision in Citizens United v.
-FEC.
+Continuing its commitment to improving the electoral process, the Committee discussed proposals including two for the public financing of campaigns (S7506/ Adams and S5814/Smith), lowering maximum contribution limits (S4545/Squadron), closing the limited liability company loophole (S5277/ Squadron), and preventing the potential flood of corporate political spending unleashed by the Supreme Court’s decision in Citizens United vs. FEC (S7083/ Squadron).

 The Committee also received feedback on proposals about mandating disclosure of the source of independent political advertising in the advertisement (S7478/Addabbo), and prohibiting political spending by businesses with State contracts (S7479/Addabbo).